ABC Kids (Australia): 2001–2003: abckids and Fly TV channels

 In addition to the daily broadcasting block on the ABC, a new children's channel with the abckids branding commenced transmission nationally on 1 August 2001 on channel 21, becoming ABC Television's first digital multichannel service.
 The service was officially inaugurated by former ABC Managing Director, Jonathan Shier, at the Australian Parliament House in Canberra on 7 August 2001.
 The ABC launched the channel without additional funding, hoping that its success would prompt an additional government grant.
 ABC Kids was broadcast from 6:00am to 6:00pm, with the remaining broadcasting time occupied by its sister service, Fly TV.

 Fly TV was launched on 1 November 2001 to feature programming aimed at teenagers and young adults up to early 20s and broadcast a 6-hour block from 6:00pm to 12:00am, which was repeated from 12:00am to 6:00am.
 In addition to their availability on free-to-air television, the abckids and Fly TV channels were also available on Austar channel 14 and Optus TV channel 21.

 The abckids and Fly TV channels were discontinued on 30 June 2003 in the first of a series of cuts to save around A$25 million a year for the ABC.
 The ABC could not secure government funding to keep the channel on-air, and the sluggish uptake of digital television in Australia at the time made justifying a digital-only channel with a low viewership against the cost of keeping the channel on-air difficult.
 However, the ABC Kids brand still remained throughout this period on the ABC's daily children's broadcasting block.

 After the close of the abckids and Fly TV channels, programming for younger Fly TV viewers was integrated into the ABC Kids broadcasting block.

 2009–2011: Split between two channels

 In February 2009, daily blocks of children's programming were launched on ABC1, running from 6:00am to 11:00am and 3:00pm to 6:00pm weekdays and 6:30am to 9:00am on Sundays.
-On 4 December 2009, at the same time as the launch of ABC3, a new preschool children's block, ABC For Kids on 2 was launched on ABC2, featuring children's programming each day from 6am until 6pm.
+On 4 December 2009, at the same time as the launch of ABC3, a new preschool children's block, ABC For Kids on 2 was launched on ABC2, featuring children's programming each weekday from 9am until 6pm and 6am until 6pm on weekends.
 Some ABC2 programmes had to be cancelled or relocated to other channels, such as Rage.
 The classic ABC For Kids logo from 1991 was rendered in 3D when the ABC for Kids name was revived.